Approval voting: Sincere voting

 Approval experts describe sincere votes as those "... that directly reflect the true preferences of a voter, i.e., that do not report preferences 'falsely.
 They also give a specific definition of a sincere approval vote in terms of the voter's ordinal preferences as being any vote that, if it votes for one candidate, it also votes for any more preferred candidate.
 This definition allows a sincere vote to treat strictly preferred candidates the same, ensuring that every voter has at least one sincere vote.
 The definition also allows a sincere vote to treat equally preferred candidates differently.
 When there are two or more candidates, every voter has at least three sincere approval votes to choose from.
 Two of those sincere approval votes do not distinguish between any of the candidates: vote for none of the candidates and vote for all of the candidates.
 When there are three or more candidates, every voter has more than one sincere approval vote that distinguishes between the candidates.

-Examples
+Example

 Based on the definition above, if there are four candidates, A, B, C, and D, and a voter has a strict preference order, preferring A to B to C to D, then the following are the voter's possible sincere approval votes: